PavelNikolaichev/AuroraReader/README.md

-# Tiny PDF Viewer
+# AuroraReader

-The project provides an example of a PDF viewer based on PDFium.
+The project provides a simple reader for viewing various documents based on the example `TinyPdfViewer`.

-The main purpose is to demonstrate using a minimum of source code to get a correct and extensible application.
+The main goal is to obtain a ready-made application for reading e-books.

 ## Terms of Use and Participation